vara11/mbd-bidw/Session 04/README.md

 FLUSH PRIVILEGES
 ```

-**Option 2**

-In this link you will find the steps (for every OS): http://dev.mysql.com/doc/refman/5.7/en/resetting-permissions.html.

 **Option 3**

+If option 2 is not working, in this link you will find the steps (for every OS): http://dev.mysql.com/doc/refman/5.7/en/resetting-permissions.html.

+**Option 4**

 Last but not least.
 If the previous options are not working, you can uninstall MySQL and completely remove it from your Mac: